ateeducacion/elp-validator/README.md

 - Sequential checklist that validates:
   - Archive integrity and presence of `content.xml`.
   - Recommended resource directories (`content/`, `custom/`).
 - XML well-formedness and root `<ode>` element.
 - Navigation structure, page presence, and mandatory node fields.
 - Referenced resources inside `htmlView` and `jsonProperties` blocks.
+- A package details panel that surfaces title, author, language, license, and other metadata extracted from `content.xml`.
 - No server required — all processing happens locally in the browser.

 ## Getting Started